Sanglorian/orcus/Orcus Rulebook - current.md

 > **Melee** touch, one enemy no more than one size larger than you
 > **Requirements** You must have a hand free.
 > **Attack** Strength vs Reflex
 > **Effect** The target is grappled.
 You can release the target whenever you like (as a free action).
-If either of you ceases to be adjacent to the other (e.g. through unwilling movement affecting one or the other of you), the grapple ends.
+If either of you ceases to be adjacent to the other (for example through unwilling movement affecting either of you), the grapple ends.
 > **Special** You succeed automatically if the target is incapacitated.

 **Escape a Grapple (standard action):** A grappled creature can use its standard action to escape.
 To do so, it must succeed on an Athletics check vs the grappler’s Fortitude or Acrobatics check vs the grappler’s Reflex defense.